nouwaarom/nouwaarom.github.io/_posts/2021-02-05-investigating-semihosting-2.markdown

 This is part two of a series, part one can be found [here]({{ site.baseurl }}{% link _posts/2021-01-30-investigating-semihosting.markdown %}).
 In this post we will investigate how we can print using semihosting.
-In the previous post we noticed that *puts* was used to print a string using semihosting.
+In the previous post we noticed that *puts* was used to print a string to stdout.
+<!--more-->

+## Reentrancy and opening stdout
 Let us look at the definition of *puts*, which can be found in [puts.c](https://github.com/mirror/newlib-cygwin/blob/master/newlib/libc/stdio/puts.c).
-<!--more-->

 {% highlight c %}
 int
 puts (char const * s)